tyconsulting/blog.tyang.github.io/_posts/2015-02-17-updated-management-pack-for-windows-server-logical-disk-auto-defragmentation.md

 <strong>Group: Drives to Enable Fragmentation Monitoring</strong>

 This is an empty instance group.
-Users can place logical disks into this group to enable the “Logical Disk Fragmentation Level” monitors from the Microsoft Windows Server OS MPs.
+Users can place logical disks into this group to enable the "Logical Disk Fragmentation Level" monitors from the Microsoft Windows Server OS MPs.

 You may add any instances of the following classes into this group:
 <ul>